The 5 Most Dreaded Interview Questions

 In my last blog post, I wrote about the reasons to do a Mock Interview at the Office of Career Planning & Professional Development.
 Today’s post deals with some of the hardest interview questions for students seeking non-academic positions.

-You can find some basic advice about non-academic interviewing under the “Interviews” tab of our Job Search Basics page.
-We also have a Mastering the Job Interview webinar on May 10, 2018.
-Finally, if you’re interviewing for a faculty positions, check out the “Interviews” tab of our Academic Jobs resource page.
+You can find some basic advice about non-academic interviewing in our job search basics guide.
+We also have multiple webinar recordings about the job interview process.
+Finally, if you’re interviewing for a faculty positions, check out the advice about interviewing in our academic job search guide.

 The good news about difficult interview questions is that that after some practice, they can actually become pretty easy.